-Inherent risk - Valuation of Pension Liabilities
+Inherent Risk - Valuation of Pension Liabilities

-The College participates in two pension schemes; the Highland Council Pension Fund, the Local Government Pension Scheme (LGPS), and the Scottish Teachers Superannuation Scheme (STSS).
+The College participates in two pension schemes; the Local Government Pension Scheme (LGPS) administered by Aberdeen City Council, and the Scottish Teachers Superannuation Scheme (STSS).
 While both are defined benefit pension schemes, the College is unable to identify its share of the underlying assets and liabilities of the STSS scheme on a consistent and reasonable basis and therefore, the scheme is accounted for as if it were a defined contribution scheme.

-The Highland Council Pension Fund is accounted for as a defined benefit scheme.
-The net pension liabilities on the balance sheet arising from participation in the scheme at 31 July 2017 were £2.8 million.
-In our 2016/17 audit results report we noted that while the actuarial assumptions used in estimating the College's share of the liabilities were materially in line with our expectations, the methodology used was not as robust as it could be.
+The LGPS Fund is accounted for as a defined benefit scheme.
+The net pension liabilities on the balance sheet arising from participation in the scheme at 31 July 2017 was £7.4 million.